Upstate NY Heat Wave Advisory: 7 Tips for 2025 Heat Wave Safety

 Protect yourself and loved ones with these essential tips for surviving the Upstate NY Heat Advisory:

-Local authorities are actively responding to the Upstate NY Heat Advisory.
+Local authorities are actively responding to the Upstate NY Heat Wave Advisory.
 Many municipalities are opening cooling centers and enacting emergency protocols.
 Stay updated via local news or official city/county websites for cooling center locations and other resources.
 The NWS provides real-time updates to keep you informed. https://www.weather.gov/buf//

 Leave a Comment